chonieny/Hate_Crime_Factors_project/README.md

 ### Data Cleaning
 * Data were scaled
 * Some variable types were converted to factors
-* Dropped the very few missing values that were present in the dataset
+* The very few missing values that were present in the dataset were dropped
 * Skewed features underwent log transformation

 ### Fit Multiple Linear Regression Models & Choose Final Model
 * From the correlation matrix, it could be seen that 'median income', 'income inequality', and 'percentage of population with high school degree' are most correlated with 'hate crime rate'.
 Thus, these three independent features were selected for the first multiple linear regression(MLR) model.
-Each of these features are in the unit of a US state.<br/>
+Each of these features are in units of a US state.<br/>
-  &#8594; The coefficients of 'income inequality' and 'percentage of population with high school degree' had p values lower than 0.05 but the coefficient of 'median income' did not<br/>
+  &#8594; The coefficients of 'income inequality' and 'percentage of population with high school degree' had p-values lower than 0.05 but the coefficient of 'median income' did not<br/>
   &#8594; From the global F-test, it could be concluded that at least one coefficient of the model is not equal to zero<br/>
   &#8594; Adjusted R squared value was checked as well

 * Another MLR model was fit without 'median income' this time<br/>
   &#8594; Both the F-statistic and adjusted R squared value increased<br/>
-  &#8594; This model was validated using backward elimination, which selected the same features
+  &#8594; This model was validated using backward elimination, which selected the same features for the model

 * Lastly, model diagnostics were done<br/>
   &#8594; The histogram of residuals showed a normal distribution<br/>